Become a Certified Nursing Assistant (CNA)

 CPR Card – American Heart Association only - 65.00

-If you are a student with foreign transcripts, you must have your transcripts evaluated by one of the following three companies before applying.
-A detailed/comprehensive report with the breakdown of upper and lower division courses is required.
+If you are a student with foreign high school transcripts, you must have your high school transcripts evaluated by one of the following three companies before applying.
 High School must be equivalent to graduation from a United States accredited High School.
-Credit from foreign schools can only be recognized for math, humanities, and the physical education requirements:

 International Research Foundation (IERF)